-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Acquire the skills how to add functionality to designs while minimizing complexity. - 2.
 To identify code qualities are required to maintain to keep code flexible - 3.
 To understand the common design patterns. - 4.
 To explore the appropriate patterns for design problems.